How to help employees feeling anxiety about returning to work

-As employees head back to physical offices after more than a year of social distancing and video calls, trust and communication are essential for organizations looking to ease anxiety about returning to work.
+As employees head back to physical offices after years of social distancing and video calls, trust and communication are essential for organizations looking to ease anxiety about returning to work.

 Research from the Limeade Institute confirms how drastically life has changed for office workers.
 In a survey of 4,553 global employees, only 6% of participants worked from home before the pandemic.
 Now 39% are working from home.
 Meanwhile, the percentage of employees who were onsite has dropped from 78% to 37%.
 With such a dramatic shift in their work environments, it’s no wonder that employees are feeling the stress of making another big transition during still-uncertain times.

 Why your employees feel anxiety about returning to work

 Employees said their biggest source of return to work anxiety (77%) was exposure to COVID-19.
 (The survey was conducted in early 2021, when the vaccine rollout was just beginning in the U.S.) The next two concerns were less flexibility (71%) and commuting (68%), followed by wearing a mask and the need for childcare.
 Not a single employee — across 17 industries in 5 countries — said they had zero worries about being back onsite.
 This indicates a baseline level of anxiety that organizations should recognize and plan for as they’re communicating post-COVID protocols.